Ester Carolina Apesoa-Varano, Ph.D.

 Apesoa-Varano earned Bachelor of Arts degrees in Spanish and Latin-American Literature and Sociology at State University of New York, Oneonta, in 1997.
 She earned a Master of Arts in Sociology from California State University, Sacramento, in 2000 and a Doctor of Philosophy in Sociology from UC Davis in 2008.
 Apesoa-Varano was a Building Interdisciplinary Research Careers in Women’s Health (BIRCWH) Scholar, part of a prestigious National Institute of Health program, from 2011 to 2012.
 The $2.1 million career-development program provides faculty with multidisciplinary training to ensure they establish independent biomedical research careers in areas relevant to women's health and create an environment that nurtures non-traditional interdisciplinary collaborations in focused and interactive research areas that are essential to improving the health of women.

-Most recently, Apesoa-Varano was published in The American Journal of Geriatric Psychiatry and Qualitative Health Research as well as peer-reviewed abstracts with the Gerontological Society of America, American Association of Geriatric Psychiatry and the American Sociological Association.
+Most recently, Apesoa-Varano published her first book, Conflicted Health Care: Professionalism and Caring in an Urban Hospital, where she took an intimate look at how health-care practitioners struggle to live up to the professional and caring ideals during 12-hour shifts on the hospital floor.
+She was also published in The American Journal of Geriatric Psychiatry and Quali¬tative Health Research as well as peer-reviewed abstracts with the Gerontological Society of America, American Association of Geriatric Psychiatry and the American Sociological Association.